pykale/transparentML/_sources/01-intro/ml-systems.md

   **4.1**.
 What kind of problem is it?
 You can choose multiple answers.

-     a. a supervised problem
+     a. a supervised learning problem

-     b. an unsupervised problem
+     b. an unsupervised learning problem

      c. a classification problem